Bass Connections Open

 Bass Connections Open supports interdisciplinary, team-based research projects and courses that fall outside the scope of the existing themes.
 This experimental channel is designed to identify percolating areas of interest not addressed by the current themes.

 As part of Bass Connections Open, we also issue occasional special calls for proposals related to emerging issues of societal importance (otherwise known as a “pop-up” theme).
-Past pop-up themes have yielded research teams related to hurricane recovery and resilience (with a specific focus on the local impacts of Hurricane Florence); immigration; and the COVID-19 pandemic.
+Past pop-up themes have yielded research teams related to hurricane recovery and resilienceimmigrationthe COVID-19 pandemicstrengthening democracy in a polarized worldDuke’s centennial and geopolitical conflict and humanitarian crises in the Middle East and beyond.

 Bass Connections Open Project Teams